nice-game-hints/zniw-adventure/BigFungus/Money/index.md

 It seems that not even the dinosaurs could escape the horrors of capitalism - so how do you fill the holes in your pockets?

-First things first - if you're still on the mammal hunting job, check out [this guide.](trapping.md)
+First things first - if you're still walking around with zero shells, use [this guide](mammals.md)

+If you're still on the mammal hunting job and want to know about the bonus money it can give, check out [this guide.](trapping.md)

-Otherwise, [this guide](watering.md) will help you make some quick and easy shells.
+Otherwise, [this guide](watering.md) will help you make some quick and easy shells after the mammal job.